Pegzcell/Multithreaded-Client-Server/README.md

-#Multi-threaded Client Server Model
+# Multi-threaded Client Server Model

 This operating system networking model allows clients to make requests on the server.
 The clients are simulated by threads of a single progrem, while the server executes the client requests from distinct user threads employing its own various worker threads.

 Hence, it's a system of client-server interfacing, that is optimized by incorporating concurrency and parallelism in linux-based systems that support multi-threading.

-##Requirements
+## FUNCTIONALITY

 **Client program**
 - Each user request has 2 main characteristics: